 Well, actually, WE don’t have it, an outfit called LessEMF has it.
 Here’s the description of their BrainCoat™: […]

 Book Review – The Branded Mind: What Neuroscience Really Tells Us about the Puzzle of the Brain and the Brand by Erik du Plessis.

 If you are tired of pop psychology and fluffy neuro-books, then The Branded Mind by Erik du Plessis is for you.
 This is a book with voluminous research and serious thinking about how brands embed themselves in our brains. […]

 A specific part of the brain responsible for making decisions about value has been identified by neuroeconomics researchers at the University of Pennsylvania.
 Using fMRI, psychology professor Joseph Kable has shown that the ventromedial frontal cortex, or VMF, plays a key role in decisions involving value. […]

 San Jose-based NeuroInject thinks they have developed the killer app for neuromarketers: a way to not only sense what customers think about an advertisement or product they are viewing, but to actually make the customer want it.

 The idea that there is a “buy button” in the brain which clever marketers can push has been bandied about for years.
 While I remain skeptical that any marketing technique could work that magically, Intel is working on a new kind of buy button: brain implants that would let you control your computer with your thoughts: […]

 One of the enduring fictions of neuromarketing is that there is a “buy button” in the brain.
 Marketers salivate at the thought, and consumer groups fear it.
 (Some might say that marketers have been pushing that button […]

 We’ve had this site up for too long without reviewing the one English-language book with Neuromarketing in its title: Neuromarketing – Selling to the Old Brain for Instant Success by Patrick Renvoise and Christophe Morin.
-The book […]
+The book also features […]